 The primary policy reason for no-scheme rules is that the public should not have to pay extra when it has a special want for some property.
 In particular, one of the main purposes of eminent domain is to solve the holdout problem, which arises if owners use their monopoly position to inflate the price of their property.
 However, when the expropriation project itself is a commercial undertaking, there appears to be a shortage of good policy reasons for disregarding the commercial value when compensating the owner.
 This value, after all, is not created by any holdout strategy on part of the owner.

 Yet for economic development backed up by eminent domain, no-scheme rules tend to ensure that all the profit goes to the taker.
 In light of this, some US authors have argued that failures of compensation are at the heart of the legitimacy issue.
-Some go as far as to suggest that worries over the public use restriction in the US Constitution can be seen as responses to a concern about the “uncompensated increment” of takings.
+Some go as far as to suggest that worries over the public use restriction in the US Constitution can be seen as responses to a concern about the ‘uncompensated increment’ of takings.

 In addition to the question of benefit sharing, at least two additional compensation concerns have been identified.
 First, the problem of the ‘subjective premium’ has been raised, pointing to the fact that property owners often value their own land higher than the market value, for personal reasons.
 For instance, if a home is condemned, the homeowners will typically suffer costs not covered by market value, such as the cost of moving, including both the immediate ‘objective’ logistic costs as well as more subtle costs, such as the cost of having to familiarize themselves with a new local community.
 Second, the problem of ‘autonomy’ has been discussed, based on concerns arising from the fact that eminent domain deprives the owners of their freedom to decide how to manage their property.